-Archaeology and History of the Balkans in Late Antiquity (3rd-8th century AD)
+Archaeology and History of the Balkans in Late Antiquity (3rd-8th Centuries AD)

-For its implementation phase, the HAEMUS International Research Network will be carried by the University of Lille, the HALMA-UMR 8164 research centre (Univ.
-Lille, CNRS, MC), the I-SITE ULNE Foundation (also as a structuring activity of the InclusU: The European University for Inclusiveness project), in cooperation with a consortium of other high-ranking European institutions:
+For its implementation phase, the HAEMUS International Research Network was mainly supported by the University of Lille, the HALMA-UMR 8164 research centre (Univ.
+Lille, CNRS, MC) and the I-SITE ULNE Foundation (also as a structuring activity of the InclusU: The European University for Inclusiveness project), in cooperation with a consortium of other high-ranking European institutions.